 - Rock to reggae music while overlooking the nightlit city at Kingston Dub Club

-Maybe another time, but I was glad to play the role of a tour guide to first-time visitors to this beautiful country.
+I was glad to play the role of a tour guide to first-time visitors to this beautiful country, and more glad the weather was beautiful despite the season not being the very best time to visit Jamaica.
 The adjective that I heard most describing their Kingston experience was “beautiful”, and that’s all I could ask for.
 Hope I made their short visit more enjoyable than expected, and that they’d be able to see more another time.

 What’s your favourite thing to do in Kingston?
 Let me know in the comments!